Varun-Sethu/CheepCheep/README.md

 # CheepCheep

 Just a reasonably small emulator + assembler for a custom ISA, not entirely a serious project.
 The ISA is loosely based on the 6502 and the Chip8 system.
-It's a 8bit system with a 16 bit address bus, see "chippy" for more details.
+It's a 16 bit system with a 16 bit address bus, see "chippy" for more details.

 ### Compilation and setup
 A makefile is provided to ease development, to compile all the ROMs within the ROMs/ directory run: